olavolav/uniplot/README.md

   and a lighter look overall.
 Defaults to `"block"`.
 * `force_ascii_characters` -  List of characters to use when using the ASCII character set.
 Defaults to `["+", "x", "o", "*", "~", "."]`.
+* `legend_placement` - Arrangement of the legend labels. `"auto"` attempts to place them one or more rows next to each other, while `"vertical"` is a block with one label per row.
+Defaults to `"auto"`.
 * `line_length_hard_cap` - Enforce a hard limit on the number of characters per line of the plot area.
 This may override the `width` option if there is not enough space.
 Defaults to `None`.